zanedb/exif-remover-android/README.md

 # What is this?

 This is a project to remove harmful EXIF data (such as location tags) from your photos on Android.
 We will not be making an iOS version until we receive significant donations.

-You can [help out](https://www.openssf.org/donate).
+# How you can help

+You can help out by [donating](https://www.openssf.org/donate) if you enjoy the app.
+You can also contribute to development here on GitHub.

+# iOS Version?

+We plan on creating an iOS version eventually.
+We may use [Flutter](https://flutter.io), or may develop it in Xcode.
+[Donating](https://www.openssf.org/donate) will speed up the process.